miguel-r-s/ctable/README.md

 # ctable
-A lightweight library for tabular representation for tabular representations in C.
+A lightweight library for tabular representations in C.